Learn more about Suicide Prevention & Education…

 - Nationally, an average of 80% of suicides are men

-- Five times as many men than women commit suicide; however, women attempt suicide 2-3 times as often as men
+- Five times as many men than women die by suicide; however, women attempt suicide 2-3 times as often as men

-- Approximately 57% of U.S. suicides are committed with a gun
+- Approximately 57% of U.S. suicides are gun related

 - The number of deaths from suicide each year is approximately the same as the number of deaths from AIDS

-- More than 90% of people who kill themselves have a diagnosable mental disorder, commonly a depressive disorder or a substance abuse disorder
+- More than 90% of people who die by suicide have a diagnosable mental disorder, commonly a depressive disorder or a substance abuse disorder

 - The suicide rate in young people has been increasing dramatically over the last few decades.